 If a conservative says something that offends people and results in damage to their reputation or career, their First Amendment rights are being violated.
 This is a common dodge to controversy.
 Although conservatives have no problems pushing for boycotts to punish people and causes they disapprove of, when the same happens in reverse, they often claim that the person’s first-amendment rights are being violated.
 This despite the clear fact that the First Amendment protects your right to say what you want, and not your right to avoid people shunning you for it.

 Obama caused high unemployment.
 Conservatives who claim that Obama was responsible for high unemployment consistently and conveniently ignore that the rate began to skyrocket under Bush, who took it from 5.0% in April 2008 to 7.8 % in January 2009, a rise of 2.8% in just 9 months, and that it hit a high of 10% in October 2009, a 2.2% rise in another 9 months.
 However, to hold Obama responsible for the latter rise is questionable at best, and most likely completely inaccurate.
 Imagine Bush piloting an aircraft at 40,000 feet: he pushes the airplane into a steep dive, and at 28,000 feet, as the plane plummets, he hands over the controls to Obama.
 Obama struggles to level out the plane, but cannot manage to do so until it reaches 20,000 feet—at which points conservatives blame him for the low altitude and do everything they can thereafter to impede his piloting duties.
 In addition to sheer inertia, the fact is that the unemployment rate is a “lagging indicator,” meaning that the current rate indicates the response to what was happening in the economy 6 to 9 months previously.
 Meaning that Obama only began “owning” the unemployment rate when it was already at its peak—and has consistently driven it down ever since.

 Obama skyrocketed the deficit.
 Nope.
 As with the unemployment rate, the deficits skyrocketed under Bush; Obama has done nothing but reduce them.
 The current deficit is primarily a result of Bush-Cheney tax cuts, the wars in the Middle East, and the 2008 economic collapse.
 Obama has initiated far less deficit spending than Bush; Bush went from incipient surpluses to a trillion-dollar deficit; Obama has only brought down spending and deficits.
-Historically, over the past half-century, Democratic presidents has presided over deficit reductions, while Republican presidents have exploded them.
+Historically, over the past half-century, Democratic presidents have presided over deficit reductions, while Republican presidents have exploded them.

 Republicans have always fought hard to balance the budget, but are confounded by Democrats who bust it.
 See above.
 When Republicans had control of the presidency and both houses of Congress, they went from a surplus to a nearly $600 billion deficit—and that was before the 2008 collapse.
 They try to take credit for the deficit reduction in the 90′s, but that was due as much to the Internet boom and to Clinton’s 1993 tax hike.
 Even under Reagan, who supposedly tried to cut spending while Democrats foiled his efforts, the facts are that the Democratic Congress passed budgets which were lower than Reagan’s proposals 7 of 8 times.